openstack/mistral/doc/source/dsl/dsl_v2.rst

 -  **delay** - Defines a delay in seconds between subsequent task iterations.
--  **break-on** - Defines a YAQL expression that will break iteration loop if it evaluates to 'true'.
+-  **break-on** - Defines a YAQL expression that will break iteration loop if it evaluates to 'True'.
 If it fires then the task is considered successful.

 Simplified Input Syntax